matahino/Windowsforms01/README.md

 # Windowsforms01
 Do you have the option of not using a visual studio?<br>
-I don't use it.
-But I really want to create an application.<br>
+I don't want to use it.
+I just created it.<br>
 At the command prompt!

 I will do my best to create it using target:winexe.